- Ed.D., Temple University, 1988

 Attrition and retention

-Barbara Meyers serves as chair of the Department of Early Childhood Education at Georgia State University.
+Barbara Meyers serves as chair of the Department of Early Childhood and Elementary Education at Georgia State University.
 She has been a classroom teacher, program director and teacher educator and in all roles, she’s had the opportunity to work with diverse students in a range of settings.
 In addition to working directly with pre and in-service teachers and other school personnel, she has developed and taught courses in the supervision/coaching of student teachers and beginning teachers, the prevention of learning and adjustment problems of school children, parent-teacher community partnerships, and numerous early childhood education courses, such as reading/language arts, child development, teacher development and action research.
 She collaboratively designed and implemented innovative undergraduate pre-service teacher and graduate Teach For America and Educational Specialists Degree programs.

 Meyers served as co-editor of the Southeastern Regional Association of Teacher Educators (SRATE) Journal for six years and since 2007, she has been co-principal investigator of a Transition to Teaching Grant from the U.S. Department of Education called, “Joining urban school partners in building a future workforce: Highly qualified alternative certification teacher pathways (PACT+).”
 Her research interests include educational reform in both public schools and higher education and focus on shared decision making, family involvement and teacher development.
-In 2009, Meyers was awarded the Edi Guyton Faculty Mentoring Award from the College of Education and Laureate in the Association of Teacher Educators.
+In 2009, Meyers was awarded the Edi Guyton Faculty Mentoring Award from the College of Education & Human Development and Laureate in the Association of Teacher Educators.
 Her children’s books, The Long and the Short of It: A Tale About Hair and Mama is a Pilot were published in 2010 and 2014, respectively.

 “Unfinishedness: Struggling to Create a Viable Partnership between TFA and its University Partner.”
 Feature article in Teacher’s College Record, 117(1).